lukaszmakuch/rosmaro-php/README.md

 ### $rosmaro->remove()
 Removes all data associated with this model.

-### $rosmaro->idHash
-An SHA1 hash of the unique identifier of the current state.
-It changes only when a transition occurs.

 ### $rosmaro->history
 An array with identifiers and types of all states of this model.
 ```php